Reflecting with Two Voices: A Co-Adaptive Dual-Strategy Framework for LLM-Based Agent Decision Making: Experiments

-\paragraph{Structured Reasoning Reduces Demonstration Dependence} These results establish that while external traces can enhance performance in specific regimes—particularly high-level guidance for small models or multi-granular fusion for large ones—DuSAR’s default zero-shot configuration remains highly competitive.
+\paragraph{Reduced Dependence on Demonstrations} These results establish that while external traces can enhance performance in specific regimes—particularly high-level guidance for small models or multi-granular fusion for large ones—DuSAR’s default zero-shot configuration remains highly competitive.
 It matches or approaches the best augmented variants across settings, especially under resource constraints.
 This confirms that a well-designed inductive bias—global decomposition coupled with local correction—is not merely a fallback in the absence of demonstrations, but a robust and efficient foundation for generalizable planning that scales effectively without external supervision.